usds/SME-QA-Website/pages/phases/job-analysis/defining-competencies.md

 sidenav: hiring-phases
 phase: job-analysis
 sub-phase-order: 040
-intro: SMEs will clearly and objectively evaluate applicants against competencies you define before assessments begin.
-You'll list competancies in the job announcement as required qualifications.
+intro: During the job analysis workshop, SMEs will clearly define the specialized experience in the form of competencies.
+These will then be listed in the job announcement along with the competency definition.
 ---

 <p class="usa-intro">